MicrosoftDocs/quantum-docs/articles/how-to-python-qdk-local.md

 ## Prerequisite

-Set up your Python environment with the Microsoft Quantum Development Kit following the steps in [Set up a Python environment](xref:microsoft.quantum.install-qdk.overview.python).
+Set up your Python environment with the Microsoft Quantum Development Kit [following these steps](xref:microsoft.quantum.install-qdk.overview.python).

 ## Choose your IDE